Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 fully contained at the array library level (e.g., CuPy, PyTorch) and do not leak to either the higher-level library (e.g., SciPy, scikit-learn) or the end user.

-This approach works extremely well for computational pipelines implemented as vectorized python operations on arrays.
-This is not the full story, however; significant parts of user libraries contain specialized compiled extensions for operations which are still too slow in pure python and vectorized array manipulations, or are too awkward to implement in pure python.
+This approach works extremely well for computational pipelines implemented as vectorized Python operations on arrays.
+This is not the full story, however; significant parts of user libraries contain specialized compiled extensions for operations which are still too slow in pure Python and vectorized array manipulations, or are too awkward to implement in pure Python.
 How to deal with these kinds of situations is a big open question: the existing body of C extensions is naturally CPU-only, and one cannot expect that scikit-learn maintains both CPU and CUDA C kernels.
 Simply porting all C code to CUDA is also out of question: there is user demand across single- and